 There are 2 overarching processes in calculating episode-based cost measure scores: episode construction (Steps 1-3) and measure calculation (Steps 4-6).
 This section provides a brief summary of these processes for the Psychoses and Related Conditions cost measure.
-Section 4 describes the processes in detail.
+Section 4 describes the processes in detail, and Appendix B contains a visual flowchart depicting these steps.